adoptingbitcoin/2021/content/speakers/PeterTodd.md

 # Peter Todd

-Peter Todd is a cryptochronomancer - h/t orionwl - known for his work on OpenTimestamps, Bitcoin Core and for hating bios.
+Peter Todd has been one of the most prolific contributors to free software and Bitcoin in general, and is known widely for his work on OpenTimestamps and Bitcoin Core.
 <br><br>

 ## Dive deeper